eriq-augustine/go-api/README.md

 In addition to explicitly defined parameters, your handler can have up to five implicit parameters.
 These parameters may appear in ANY order in your handler function and you may pick and choose the ones you want (or none).
- - userId api.UserId - The id of the user making the request (requires authentication).
+ - userId goapi.UserId - The id of the user making the request (requires authentication).
- - userName api.UserName - The name of the user making the request (requires authentication).
+ - userName goapi.UserName - The name of the user making the request (requires authentication).
- - token api.Token - The token of the user making the request (requires authentication).
+ - token goapi.Token - The token of the user making the request (requires authentication).
  - request *http.Request - The http request.
  - response http.ResponseWriter - The http response (you should only use this in extreme cases).
 Remember that in Go, we cannot get parameter names.